Details of the First Year PhD Qualifying Course

 Students are encouraged to take a close look at the different sections of the "Faculty Assessment Form".

-If the student obtains an A average (83%) in this course and performs satisfactorily in their other course work, he/she will be considered to have qualified.
-The next major step in his/her Ph.D. program will be the comprehensive exam.
+If the student obtains an A average (83%) in this course and performs satisfactorily in their other course work, they will be considered to have qualified.
+The next major step in their Ph.D. program will be the comprehensive exam.

 - The following are resources to help with your technical writing: